UF-OCR/ocr-api/README.md

 `hkoranne/ocr_api:develop`

-This image is based on the current state and is used to test out the developments before published
+This image is based on the current state and is used to test out the developments before publishing

 ## Implementation and Maintenance